wzs488/simple-banking-system/README.md

 # simple-banking-system

-A good practice for software engineering
+The codes are very transparent, but a good practice for software engineering

 Environment: Java 10, Java(TM) SE Runtime Environment 18.3 (build 10+46)